devploit/nomore403/README.md

   -l, --rate-limit            Halt requests upon encountering a 429 (rate limit) HTTP status code.
   -r, --redirect              Automatically follow redirects in responses.
       --request-file string   Load request configuration and flags from a specified file.
+  -k, --technique strings     Specify one or more attack techniques to use (e.g., headers,path-case). (default [verbs,verbs-case,headers,endpaths,midpaths,http-versions,path-case])
       --timeout int           Specify a max timeout time in ms (default 6000) -u, --uri string            Specify the target URL for the request.
   -a, --user-agent string     pecify a custom User-Agent string for requests (default: 'nomore403').